IsaiahHenryB/IsaiahsMusic/README.md

 ## My Forms/Regex Validation
 This website has 2 forms in total.
 There's a genre filter form on the music page and a message form on the about page.
 The message form allows the user to send an email with the subject: question to my alternate email address.
 This has regex validation for the name and email fields to ensure that the proper characters are being submitted by the user.
 The message form is connected to my email via a simple backend endpoint called Formsubmit.
 ## Styling
 Most of the CSS on this site is external because that is best practice.
-However, to satisfy the conditions of the assignment, There is an inline style on ** LINE 63 OF THE MUSIC.HTML**
+However, to satisfy the conditions of the assignment, **THERE IS AN INLINE STYLE ON LINE 63 OF THE MUSIC.HTML**
 ## Types of Content
 This site makes use of images in the form of icons, jpegs, pngs, and the audio in this site is in the form of mp3.
 The Music page is referencing the music folder and playing the mp3 files from there.
 ## Hope You Enjoy :grin: